Aserrí F.C.: History

 Aserrí F.C. is a soccer team based in the canton of Aserrí, Costa Rica.
-The club was founded in 1945 by a group of enthusiastic individuals who were determined to create a team that would represent their canton in local and national tournaments.
+The club was founded in 1940 by a group of individuals who were determined to create a team that would represent their canton in local and national tournaments.

-The origins of Aserrí F.C. can be traced back to the year 1940 when a well-known national politician named Ernesto Maten Carranza formed a soccer team with the same name.
-The team sported the initials "E.M.C" on their shirts and participated in local and neighborhood tournaments, including one that took place in front of the church in what is now the Desamparados park.
+The origins of Aserrí F.C. can be traced back to 1940 when a well-known national politician named Ernesto Maten Carranza formed a soccer team named after himself.
+The team sported the initials "E.M.C" on their kits.
+The team participated in local and neighborhood tournaments, including one that took place in front of the church in what is now the Desamparados park.

 The team included several notable players such as Elías Jiménez, Jorge Gómez, Miguel Ramos, Francisco Chinchilla, Luis Fallas, Efraín Rojas, who was the general captain, Guillermo Abarca, Juan Rafael Solano (known as Yico), Chico Calvo, and Olman Vargas, among others.
 Yico, in particular, was renowned for his exquisite technique and played barefoot, according to popular accounts.

 In 1943, Ernesto Maten Carranza lost interest in the team and decided to stop financing it, which led to its eventual disappearance.
 However, a few months later, soccer leaders at the national level invited the canton of Aserrí to participate in the first cantonal championship, which was to take place at the National Stadium.
 In response to this invitation, a group of enthusiastic people in the municipality of Aserrí formed a directive and created a new team to represent their canton.
 They named the team "Club Atlético Central Aserriceño" (C.A.C.A.) and gave it a green and white uniform with striped shirts.
-The base of this new team was the recently-disappeared EMC.
+The base of this new team was the recently disappeared EMC.